MansiTibude9/ItemInventory/README.md

 - Authentication and Authorization
 - Access control on the basis of privilege
 - Managing millions of data  - distributed systems
+- Layered Architecture will be used for developing the application
+- Designing the database architecture - keeping in mind for making most efficient and high computing application

 Targeting Industry:
 - Warehouse management
 - Manufacturing industries especially factory outlet industry
+- Millions of data will be there - for handling this we need to find the technology